About the Search Hub

 Typical Coveo-powered search solutions include multiple search interfaces that may be used by different audiences and for different purposes.
 For example, a Coveo search solution may contain the following search interfaces:

 Since audience and audience intent differ on these two types of search interfaces, a given query shouldn’t yield the exact same results (and in the same order) on both.
-Indeed, when you properly set up your search solution to use Coveo Machine Learning, a model associated with the community search page will gather user behavior analytics far different from the ones gathered by a model associated with the support agent insight panel.
-That’s why Coveo separates ML models and submodels based on the search hub value (see Sub-Models).
+Indeed, when you properly set up your search solution to use Coveo Machine Learning, a model associated with the community search page will gather user behavior analytics far different from the ones gathered by a model associated with the support agent Insight Panel.
+That’s why Coveo separates ML models and sub-models based on the search hub value.

 Whether for Automatic Relevance Tuning (ART), Query Suggestions (QS), or Dynamic Navigation Experience (DNE), the effectiveness of a Coveo ML model driven feature depends on the amount and quality of usage analytics data gathered, and that begins with properly setting your search hub values (see Leverage Machine Learning).